cindyq8506/Udacity-Front-End/P4 evaluate-news-nlp/README.md

 5. For start the server you should run that command in the terminal: `npm start`
     * The server should start on http://localhost:8000/ on your browser
 6. Use `npm run test` for test the project with jest

+## Revised
+ Jest is installed and you have written unit tests.